 Table 1 presents the critical factors, gleaned from both the literature and our first wave of data collection, which influence data use in afterschool systems.

-This report provides an early look at how these factors vary across sites, how local Figure 1. contexts influence them, how they Aspects of an foster or impede progress, and how Afterschool Data System they interact.
+This report provides an early look at how these factors vary across sites, how local contexts influence them, how they foster or impede progress, and how they interact.

 From our observations and analyses thus far, promising practices for system building are emerging.
-During our PEOPLE PROCESSES second round of data collection, we will continue to investigate DATA these factors and refine our understanding as SYSTEM the nine afterschool systems mature.
-TECHNOLOGY
+During our second round of data collection, we will continue to investigate these factors and refine our understanding as the nine afterschool systems mature.